dauwhe/html-first/README.md

 ### Demo Book

 See [Moby-Dick](https://dauwhe.github.io/html-first/MobyDickNav/index.html).
 This web publication uses a [Service Worker](https://w3c.github.io/ServiceWorker/v1/) to enable offline reading.

-## Accessibility

-One reason for focusing on ```nav``` as the glue that holds a publication together is because of the need for a table of contents that is available to humans and assistive technology, and that supports the visual nuance provided by CSS, and the internationalization features of HTML.

 ## The State of the Art